 - An active CPDT-KA credential

-- Online application with video of assigned trainings & exercises
+- Online application with video of assigned training & exercises

 - Signed code of ethics